ledgerwatch/eth_state/eth1x_def_part2.md

 For simple Ether transferring transaction, safety usually comes down to how well the private key is protected, and how secure is the generation of the digital signature (i.e. that it does not leak information about the private key by generating bad random numbers).
 For transactions sent to smart contracts, safety assessment is harder, because the code of the smart contract may trigger undesirable actions if it is flawed or misused, intentionally or not.
 Often, Dapp developers attempt to assure the users of the safety of their contracts by conduction or commissioning security audits, offering bug bounties, or attempting to formally prove some safety properties.
 It is believed that design of the execution engine (EVM in case of Ethereum) can be done in a way to make security analysis and formal verfication of smart contracts significantly easier and cheaper.
+Another important consideration for safety is the probability of a transaction being reverted due to the chain reorganisations.
+Unintentional chain reorganisations happen all the time, but their depth is usually quite low.
+Therefore, the rule of "wait X number of blocks and consider transaction final" works quite well for dealing with unintentional reorganisations.
+Intentional reorganisations are often referred to as "51% attacks", though the term may be inaccurate.
+When dealing with transactions of large value, the safety assessment need to include the risk of intentional reorganisations.

 ### Estimating cost of a transaction
 Gas price is a means of auctioning the limited space within the Ethereum blocks to the transaction senders.
 Such auctons work well when the space in the blocks is not fully utilised.
 However, when the blocks are becoming consistently full, higher gas price volatility is observed, and the transaction senders tend to overpay for gas, realising that they are competing with other senders.
 High volatility of gas prices makes the estimation of correct price to pay more complex.